 When you cut out all your sweater projects, DO NOT THROW the SCRAPS AWAY!
 Get a bin to keep all your scraps in, you never know when a little piece of felted wool will come in handy.

 Whew!
 To those who made it through the whole post, you get rewarded.
-How about a 30% discount off any pattern two patterns ordered from my shop.
+How about a 30% discount on any pattern ordered from my shop.

-When you are checking out, just type in coupon code:
+When you are checking out, just type in the coupon code: